logzio/logzio-python-handler/README.md

 Please note that if you are using `python 3.8`, it is preferred to use the `logging.config.dictConfig` method, as mentioned in [python's documentation](https://docs.python.org/3/library/logging.config.html#configuration-file-format).

 ## Release Notes

+- 4.0.1
+  - New ability - when enabling trace context - adds a link to the trace itself in the Logz.io app.
 - 4.0.0
   - Add ability to automatically attach trace context to the logs.